 In case you are wondering how the customer forces canvas relates to the customer factory blueprint… here you go:

-The customer forces describe the internal forces that make a customer go through between these state transitions.
+The customer forces describe the internal forces that make customers go through these state transitions.

 Needs versus Wants